developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 	});

-The `callback` object in the [connect method](/enterprise-browser/1-4/api/printingzebra?connect()) will be a `string` containing a [PRINTER_STATUS...](/enterprise-browser/1-4/api/printingzebra?Constants) constant such as:
+The `callback` object in the [connect method](/enterprise-browser/1-4/api/printingzebra/#methods) will be a `string` containing a [PRINTER_STATUS...](/enterprise-browser/1-4/api/printingzebra/#constants) constant such as:

 - PRINTER_STATUS_SUCCESS
 - PRINTER_STATUS_ERR_NETWORK
 - PRINTER_STATUS_ERR_TIMEOUT

 ## 4- Retrieve Printer State
-The first parameter of the [requestState method](/enterprise-browser/1-4/api/printingzebra?requestState(ARRAY listOfParameters)) is an array that lists the items available to find.
+The first parameter of the [requestState method](/enterprise-browser/1-4/api/printingzebra/#requeststatespanclasstextinfoarrayspanlistofparameters) is an array that lists the items available to find.

-**Use the [requestState method](/enterprise-browser/1-4/api/printingzebra?requestState(ARRAY listOfParameters)) check the printer state**:
+**Use the** `requestState method` **to check the printer state**:

 	:::javascript
-	// Assumes you have created the instance 'myPrinter'
+	// Assumes an instance of "myPrinter" has been
-	// from previous methods described above
+	// created using methods described above

 	myPrinter.requestState(['PRINTER_STATE_IS_READY_TO_PRINT',
 	'PRINTER_STATE_IS_PAPER_OUT'],function (cb){